mlochbaum/BQN/help/deshape_reshape.md

 ## `⥊ 𝕩`: Deshape

-Put all elements of `𝕩` in a rank 1 array, converting to array if necessary.
+Put all elements of `𝕩` in a rank 1 array, promoting to an array if necessary.

               ⥊ 1